Ravenbrook/mps/procedure/review.rst

 ....................

 _`.edit.edit-comments`: The following describes the format of edit comments for each issue, indicating the action taken.
-See `guide.review.class`_ for issue classification.
+See `.class`_ for issue classification.

 _`.edit.record`: [Insert details of how to record edits.
 RB 2023-01-23]